 Why is NVMe Important for your Business?

 Enterprise systems are generally data starved.
-The exponential rise in data and its evolving demands create new challenges.
+The exponential rise in data and demands from new applications can bog down SSDs.
 Even high-performance SSDs connected to legacy storage protocols can experience lower performance, higher latencies, and poor quality of service when confronted with some of the new challenges of Fast Data.
 NVMe’s unique features help to avoid the bottlenecks for everything from traditional scale-up database applications to emerging Edge computing architectures and scale to meet new data demands.